SYMPOSIUM FRAMING ARTISTIC PRACTICE

 Event is free of charge and open to the general public

-The day will start at the exhibition venue with short introductions into various aspects of Shah Jahan’s life and work.
-The afternoon programme at the Royal Academy of Art is structured around his three main sources of inspiration, which will in their turn provide the starting point to discuss broader themes.
+As a means of introduction, the first part of this symposium will discuss various aspects of Shah Jahan’s life and work via informal presentation at the exhibition venue.
+The afternoon programme at the Royal Academy of Art is structured around his main sources of inspiration, and moreover, they are entry points to discuss broader themes.
 Together, we will reflect on artistic production and potential framings at the level of the individual work, the person of the artist and the total body of work.
 Shah’s work will thus be taken as a lens to address topical issues relevant to (developing) artists and art critics e.g. how to interpret and frame artistic practice?
+We aim for a varied and interactive programme.
 For the afternoon programme, Parts Project is partnering with the Lectorate Art Theory & Practice.

 Exhibition booklet can be downloaded here.